arashnrim/AoC/2021/06/README.md

 ## Details

-Taking a look at my solution in `part1.py`, a nested foor loop is utilised in order loop through every value in the `timers` list for 80 iterations.
+Taking a look at my solution in `part1.py`, a nested for loop is utilised in order to loop through every value in the `timers` list for 80 iterations.

 ```python
 for _ in range(80):